-SSD, PCIe drives and RAID arrays are the only solution unless you’re connected to a SAN or fast NAS.
+SSD, PCIe drives and spinning disk RAID arrays are all great solutions.
 Using an internal SSD or two in a RAID 0 configuration is a good start on a small scale, but you’ll have limited total capacity.
 External SSD’s provided they are Thunderbolt or at least USB 3 can also work.

-New RAW codecs such as Apple ProRes RAW and Blackmagic RAW are promising raw quality at lower bit rates.
-This is exciting, but regardless, fast storage is your best friend, and just because an external hard drive says it is Thunderbolt or USB 3, does not mean the actual drive inside supports the data rate claimed.
+New RAW codecs such as Apple ProRes RAW and Blackmagic RAW promise raw quality at lower bit rates.
+This is exciting, but regardless of codec improvements, fast storage is your best friend.

 External desktop Thunderbolt RAID arrays are perfect solutions for a single system, or you can configure a RAID internally as long as your system chassis has at least four drive bays free and you have a motherboard supporting hardware RAID, or a PCIe slot free for a dedicated RAID controller card.